WebKit/WebKit/Source/WebKit/WPEPlatform/docs/tutorial-platform.md

   [vfunc@Display.create_input_method_context],
   [vfunc@Display.create_gamepad_manager] — keyboard, clipboard, input
   method, and gamepad support.
-A display that provides no keymap gets a fallback XKB one automatically.
+A display that provides no keymap gets a fallback XKB one automatically, and one that provides no gamepad manager gets a libmanette-based one.
 - [vfunc@Display.get_n_screens] / [vfunc@Display.get_screen] — the
   monitors the platform exposes (see
   [The display's screens](#the-displays-screens)).
-- [vfunc@Display.get_preferred_buffer_formats] and
+- [vfunc@Display.get_preferred_buffer_formats],
-  [vfunc@Display.use_explicit_sync] — buffer format negotiation and
+  [vfunc@Display.use_explicit_sync], and [vfunc@Display.get_drm_device] —
-  synchronization.
+  buffer format negotiation, explicit-sync support, and the DRM device used for rendering.
 These are a rendering concern, independent of whether the platform has monitors: even an offscreen implementation has to agree on buffer formats.